Retirement Homes in Kanata & Stittsville

-Most of the retirement homes in Kanata embrace the concept of aging in place and offer a continuum of care that spans across most of the spectrum of care (see image below).
+Most of the retirement homes in Kanata and Stittsville embrace the concept of aging in place and offer a continuum of care that spans across most of the spectrum of care (see image below).
 With more than a dozen retirement communities located in the suburb, independent seniors as well as those with mobility challenges and memory decline will be able to find the right type of lifestyle and care.

 Independent and assisted living